abferguson/Camping-data-logger/README.md

 # Camping-data-logger
 A battery operated device that stores and allows realtime interaction temperature, humidity, barometric pressure, GPS coordinate and weather prediction data.
+The Zambretti algorithm for short term weather forecasting is used.

 This repository contains information necessary to build an interactive data logger: CAD files, circuitry and software.
 This is the first version of this device.
 If I refine the design I will post on Github.